Personal Independence Payment

-Personal Independence Payment (PIP) is a benefit that will gradually replace Disability Living Allowance (DLA) for 16-64 year olds.
-People aged under 16 or 65 or over will not be affected by these changes and can continue to receive or claim DLA for children or Attendance Allowance.
+Personal Independence Payment (PIP) is a benefit that will gradually replace Disability Living Allowance (DLA) for those aged between 16 and state pension age.
+People aged under 16 or who have reached state pension age will not be affected by these changes and can continue to receive or claim DLA for children or Attendance Allowance.

-All new claims for 16 - 65 year olds are for PIP instead of DLA.
+All new claims for those aged between 16 and state pension age are for PIP instead of DLA.

 A Personal Independence Payment is designed to help with the extra costs caused by ill-health or disability.
 It consists of two parts, each of which can be at the standard rate or the enhanced rate:

 - Standard rate – if you have a limited ability to carry out daily living activities

 - Enhanced rate – if you have a severely limited ability to carry out daily living activities

 - Standard rate – if you have a limited mobility